SSWConsulting/SSW.Rules.Content/rules/do-you-have-a-few-slides-to-find-out-a-little-bit-about-who-is-in-your-audience/rule.md

 ---
+seoDescription: "Discover who's in your audience and tailor your presentation for maximum impact by asking a few revealing slides."
 type: rule
 title: Do you have a few slides to find out a little bit about who is in your audience?